pg_restore ran in an isolated container in

 - Up to 5 databases, any supported engine

-- Daily backups, weekly plus on-demand restore tests
+- Hourly backups, weekly plus on-demand restore tests

 - Compliance pack.
 DPA template, SOC2 CC6.7 mapping, ISO 27001 A.8.13 mapping.